 The hillside collapsed with the screeching of ice, ripping trees free from the earth, crashing down, down, down.
 Horses and men fell like rag-dolls worried by dogs, disappearing in a mist of white.

-Bendit landed on his back, staring at snowflakes melting in his good eye.
-Hands loosened straps, removing his breastplate and armor.
+Bendit landed on his back, staring at snowflakes.
+Strange hands loosened straps, removing his breastplate and armor.

 A Shining One, an angel, pulled him to his feet, numb.

 Then he was in a warm room, and the warmth almost hurt, did hurt, burning his frozen skin, and he whimpered, and cried out, and the angel laid him gently down like a baby on clean furs.
 And touched his head.

 Bendit shook and screamed as more heat raced through his body like blood, in every cell, fire washing, cleansing, mending, healing his eye, and chest, and frost-burnt hands.

 The immense heat and cold stilled his mind to absolute silence, opening him, and for a moment he recognized the Heat as… himself, and he…